 A brand new baby can upend everybody's daily life as they get used to the new family member.
-But if baby decides to arrive just before an international trip, or if a serious emergency obligates you to travel soon after baby's birth, you'll be scrambling more than usual to collect the proper travel documentation.
-The fastest way to get a passport for your new baby is to apply in person at an authorized passport agency.
+But if the baby arrives just before an international trip, or if a serious emergency obligates you to travel soon after the baby's birth, you'll be scrambling more than usual to collect the proper travel documentation.
+To get your passport fast before you travel, you must apply in-person at a passport agency.
+Here’s all of the answers you need to the FAQ’s about expediting passport services for newborns.

 The Passport Process for Newborns

-To get your newborn a passport, expedited or otherwise, you'll need to provide the same documentation and application form as for any child under 16.
-Use Form DS-11, "Application for a U.S. Passport."
+Getting a newborn a passport, expedited or otherwise, is similar to getting any child’s passport.
+For a child’s passport application, you'll need to fill out the same passport application and provide the same documentation for any child under 16.
+Complete form DS-11, "Application for a U.S. Passport."
 Bring with you:

-• Documentation that proves your parental relationship (the aforementioned documents can serve this purpose, too)
+- Documentation that proves your parental relationship, like an adoption decree (the aforementioned documents can serve this purpose, too).

-• A clear passport photo showing your child's full face
+- A clear passport photo showing your child's full face (must meet photo requirements).

-If both parents can't come, you must either provide proof of parental consent or proof that you are the child's sole legal guardian.
+If both parents can't come, you must either provide a statement of consent or proof that you are the child's sole legal guardian.

 Expediting an Infant Passport In Person